The Development of Health Technology Assessment in Asia: Current Status and Future Trends

 Value in Health Regional Issues, Volume 21, May 2020

-The journal Value in Health Regional Issues published an examination of health technology assessment (HTA) in Asia by Analysis Group Managing Principal Eric Wu, Vice Presidents Jipan Xie and Hongbo Yang, Analysis Group affiliate Professor Gordon Liu from Peking University, and coauthors from the University of Tokyo and Ewha Womans University in South Korea.
+The journal Value in Health Regional Issues published an examination of health technology assessment (HTA) in Asia by Analysis Group Managing Principal Eric Wu, Vice President Hongbo Yang, Consultant Jipan Xie, Analysis Group affiliate Professor Gordon Liu from Peking University, and coauthors from the University of Tokyo and Ewha Womans University in South Korea.
 HTA, which many countries have used for decades to inform policy and pricing decision making, has caught on more gradually in Asia.
 This study examines HTA programs in various stages in China, Japan, and South Korea.